gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 }
 ```

-When that is done the next step would be to shadow `header.js` from `gatsby-theme-blog` by creating `src/gatsby-theme-blog/components/header.js`.
-You can copy and paste code from the original component as a starting point for your modified component.
+When that is done the next step is to shadow `header.js` from `gatsby-theme-blog`.
+You can copy and paste code from the original component as a starting point for your new shadowed component.

+Your file structure should look like this:

+`src/gatsby-theme-blog/components/header.js`

 ```text
 └── src